 - The interest rate on these bridge mortgages is often the Bank Prime rate plus 4% to 5%.
 Prime is 3.2% today, (April 28, 2022) so we are talking about a bridge mortgage interest rate between 7.2% and 8.2%.
 We are expecting further Prime rate increases in the coming months, and the bridge mortgage interest rate will rise accordingly.

 - Suppose you needed a bridge for $150,000, the daily interest cost would be between $29.59 and $33.70

 - A one-month bridge would cost between $887.70 and $1,011 in interest costs.

 3. Reasons why homeowners might want a bridge mortgage:

 1. You want time to deep clean your new home.
 During the pandemic, we all became more attentive to germs etc. Spending the time and money on a deep clean gives you peace of mind that you are doing everything possible to curb the spread of COVID-19 and its variants.

-2. You want time to do some renovations or touch-ups on the new place prior to moving in.
-Rarely is a home picture perfect?
+2. You want time to do some renovations or touch-ups to the new property prior to moving in.
+Rarely is a home picture perfect.
 Suppose your plan is to renovate the bathrooms, rip up the floors or finish the basement, it will be easier when the house is empty, as opposed to when it is fully furnished, and you are living in it.

-3. You commit to buy before you have actually sold the home you are living in.
+3. You commit to the home purchase before you have actually sold the home you are living in.
 The need for a bridge mortgage arises more often in hot real estate markets where you must be aggressive when trying to win in a multi-offer situation.